MAWOW1000/GymVietAI-AI-v2/README.md

-# GymVietAI - AI-Driven Assistance Fitness Platform (Exercise Plan Prediction Feature)
+# GymVietAI - AI-Driven Assistance Fitness Platform (Exercise Plan Prediction Feature/Nutrition Recommendations Feature)

-This repository contains the code for the AI microservice responsible for predicting personalized workout plans, nutrition recommendation within the GymVietAI application.
+This repository contains the code for the AI microservice responsible for predicting personalized workout plans, and nutrition recommendations within the GymVietAI application.
 It uses a machine learning model to recommend workout plans based on user inputs (gender, weight, height, and age).

 ## Features